 In order to do this, Resi’s platforms take advantage of a short delay in order to check and re-send data until it is verified as perfect by the destination, something only possible through Resi’s Resilient Streaming Protocol.
-For Web Platform, this delay is typically around 90 seconds, or 2 minutes to social platforms.
+For Live Stream Platform, this delay is typically around 90 seconds, or 2 minutes to social platforms.

 We understand that low latency is important, and we have built our systems on ultra-fast transcoding technology in order to provide highly resilient streaming at the lowest delay possible, which we are working to reduce over time.
 For most, the tradeoff of a short delay is worth not losing viewers because of buffering wheels and stream disruptions!